redis/node-redis/README.md

 #### client.hgetall(hash, callback)

-The reply from an `HGETALL` command will be converted into a JavaScript Object by `node_redis`.
+The reply from an `HGETALL` command will be converted into a JavaScript Object.
 That way you can interact with the responses using JavaScript syntax.

 **Example:**